alexbcreiner0/Modeling-Tools/README.md

 <img width="1908" height="1026" alt="image" src="https://github.com/user-attachments/assets/016e9b36-8a78-442c-a310-73d21f475b60" />

 Visualization tool for exploring Ian Wright's dynamic equilibrium model.
 I've modified his model slightly by allowing for a growing labor force.
-With this change, we can witness a convergence towards equilibrium profit rates and the classical Sraffian price system.
+With this change, we can witness a convergence towards uniform profit rates and the classical Sraffian price system (despite supply demand *disequilibrium*!).
 Assumptions of the model:

 - All the classical Sraffian stuff (fixed unique production techniques for each commodity, uniform wages, etcetera - if you're here you don't need to hear me recite these).
 - A fixed amount of money circulating in the economy